-I am sure that all of us at one time or the other has secretly dreamt of having a robot do our housework.
+I am sure that all of us at one time or the other have secretly dreamt of having a robot do our housework.
 Fortunately, this reality is getting closer and closer as technology evolves.

 No one really likes mopping their floor – the buckets of water or the wringing of the mop.
-It is one of those labour intensive chores we detest.
+It is one of those labour-intensive chores we detest.

 Are you prepared to make vacuuming your home a thing of the past?
 Then we recommend a robot vacuum.
 Our favourite brand is the Roomba.

 You have budget options such as the Roomba 690.
-If you want a really hands off cleaning experience and you have money to spare go for the Roomba i7+.
+If you want a really hands-off cleaning experience and you have money to spare go for the Roomba i7+.
 This Roomba will not only save you time by automatically vacuuming your home when programmed to do so, but it will actually empty its dust bin and resume cleaning.
-You can’t get more hands off than that!
+You can’t get more hands-off than that!

 Contributed by Charmaine from LuvMiHome